Jonathan M. Wainwright (general): Post-war years and retirement

+Wainwright retired on 31 August 1947, upon reaching the mandatory retirement age of 64, stating that he was reluctant to do so.

 He became a Freemason in May 1946 at Union Lodge No. 7. in Junction City, Kansas, and a Shriner soon after.

 In 1948, he was elected the national commander of Disabled American Veterans (DAV).

 About 1935, Wainwright was elected a Hereditary Companion of the Military Order of the Loyal Legion of the United States (insignia number 19087) by right of his grandfather's service in the Union Navy during the Civil War.
 He was also a Compatriot of the Empire State Society of the Sons of the American Revolution (national number 66232 and state number 7762).
 His membership application for the SAR was endorsed by General Douglas MacArthur.

 He served on the board of directors for several corporations after his retirement.
 He made himself available to speak before veterans' groups and filled almost every request to do so.
 He never felt any bitterness toward MacArthur for his actions in the Philippines or MacArthur's attempt to deny him the Medal of Honor.
 In fact, when it appeared that MacArthur might be nominated for president at the 1948 Republican National Convention, Wainwright stood ready to make the nominating speech.

-He died of a stroke in San Antonio, Texas on September 2, 1953, aged 70.
+He died of a stroke in San Antonio, Texas on 2 September 1953, aged 70.

-Wainwright was buried in Section 1 of Arlington National Cemetery, next to his wife and near his parents.
+Wainwright was buried in Arlington National Cemetery, next to his wife and near his parents.
 Present during the funeral were Omar Bradley, George Marshall and Edward King, with a conspicuous absence of MacArthur.
 He was buried with a Masonic service, and is one of the few people to have had their funeral held in the lower level of the Memorial Amphitheater.